-1.3 But the INFO Network expects its members to aspire to comply with the fundamental principles in the guide and observe the effective approaches, so far as it is within their control, and it aims to help them do so.
+1.3 But INFO Network expects its members to comply with the fundamental principles in the guide and observe the effective approaches, so far as it is within their control, and it aims to help them do so.

 1.4 This guide is intended to assist INFO Network members, including by helping them to persuade those who control their structures and resources.

 1.5 After studying worldwide standards relevant to ombudsman schemes, the members of INFO Network agreed the following fundamental principles:

 • clarity of scope and powers

 • transparency and accountability.